innerdoc/spacy-for-datashare/README.md

 # Prerequisites
 - [install Datashare](https://icij.gitbook.io/datashare/)
 - upload documents to Datashare
-- make your custom NER-filter visible in Datashare
+- make your custom NER-filter visible in Datashare (for details, [look here](https://github.com/ICIJ/datashare/wiki/Client-%E2%80%BA-Plugins))
   - add your plugins-folder location, e.g. `--pluginsDir "C:\Users\Name\AppData\Roaming\Datashare\plugins"` (Windows) to `"C:\program files\Datashare-${VERSION}\datashareStandalone.bat"`
   - register a new filter via a index.js file in the plugins folder.
 For examples, see the [plugins folder](./plugins)
+- Use Python 3.8 or higher and install these python libraries
+  - "tqdm>=4.0.0"
+  - "spacy>=2.2.0"
+  - "price_parser>=0.3.0"

 # Settings